Minimum Admission Scores

 For the most part lectures are delivered frontally, with the professor speaking and the students occasionally posing questions.
 In every course I’ve attended up to now, student participation, debates and questions have always been very well welcomed, if not encouraged.

-professors have started including problem-based solving in their lectures, letting the class divide into groups of approximately 8-10 people and give a small presentation or speech at the end of the lecture to confront the ideas of each group between themselves and with the professor.
+In the first semester of the second year, many professors have started including problem-based solving in their lectures, letting the class divide into groups of approximately 8-10 people and give a small presentation or speech at the end of the lecture to confront the ideas of each group between themselves and with the professor.

 Some professors notoriously struggle more than others in giving presentations, the main problem definitely being the language barrier.
 One thing I’ve noticed is that the professors of more prominent subjects that “weigh” more in terms of CFU and therefore have longer courses (e.g., 120-130 hours) tend to have better English than those with smaller courses (e.g., 20-30 hours).
 Maybe it is just a coincidence, but it does make sense, because it grants a higher level of comprehension for subjects that are more difficult to approach in every medical school.